projectEndings/diagnostics/README.md

  - All pointers to other documents in the collection, or to @xml:id attributes in those documents, are correct.
  - All values for the @xml:lang attribute are correct.

+**Note**: All pointers are resolved relative to the root URI and not relative to an @xml:base value declared.
+We currently do not take @xml:base into account for resolving pointers as it is unclear how to resolve

 It will dereference private URI schemes which are correctly declared in TEI <prefixDef> elements.
 Incorrect values are listed by document.

 It will also generate a list of all the elements and attributes used in the project, along with usage counts.

 See the [Instructions](instructions.html) for full details.